On the Robust Optimal Stopping Problem: Introduction

-The rest of the paper is organized as follows: In Section~\ref{subsec:preliminary} we will introduce some notation and preliminary results such as the regular conditional probability distribution.
-In section \ref{sec:ROSVU}, we set-up the stage for our main result.
-We first introduce our assumptions on the reward process and the classes of mutually singular probabilities and then state the main result on the robust optimal stopping problem in terms of the upper Snell envelope of the reward process.
+The rest of the paper is organized as follows: In Section~\ref{sec:preliminary} we will introduce notations and some preliminary results such as the regular conditional probability distribution.
+In Section \ref{sec:wsp}, we set-up the stage for our main result by imposing some assumptions on the reward process and the classes of mutually singular probabilities.
+Then Section \ref{sec:snell} studies properties of the upper Snell envelope of the reward process such as path regularity and dynamic programming principles.
+They are the essence to resolve our main result on the robust optimal stopping problem stated in Section \ref{sec:ros}.
 In Section \ref{sec:example}, we give an example of path-dependent SDEs with controls that satisfies all our assumptions.
-Section \ref{sec:snell} is a preparatory section for the proof of the main result and is dedicated to the properties of $\ol{Z}$ such as dynamic programming principles it satisfies and the path regularity properties, which are themselves of independent interest.
 The proofs of our results are deferred to Section \ref{sec:proofs}, and the Appendix contains some technical lemmata needed for the proofs of the main results.